-It is now widely accepted that the official definition of cartography, as stated by the International Cartographic Association1, does not reflect adequately the wide scope and diverse concerns of the subject^{2,3}.
-The Education Committee and Teachers Group of the British Cartographic Society have proposed that cartography is the science and technology of analysing, interpreting and communicating spatial relationships by means of maps4.
-The term 'map' is generic and includes geographic maps, plans, charts, sections, 3D models, globes and statistical diagrams.
-Maps are used for a variety of purposes and there are different conceptions of cartography; the geometric, technological, presentation, artistic and communication perspectives5 can be associated with different trends within cartography.
+It is now widely accepted that the official definition of cartography, as stated by the International Cartographic Association (ICA, 1973), does not reflect adequately the wide scope and diverse concerns of the subject (Morrison, 1986; Visvalingam, 1989).
+The Education Committee and Teachers Group of the British Cartographic Society have proposed that cartography is the science and technology of analysing, interpreting and communicating spatial relationships by means of maps (Collinson, 1989, p1).
+The term, map, is a generic term and includes geographic maps, plans, charts, sections, three-dimensional models, globes and statistical diagrams.
+Maps are used for a variety of purposes and there are different conceptions of cartography; the geometric, technologic, presentation, artistic and communication perspectives (Robinson et al; 1987) can be associated with different trends within cartography.
 The aim of this paper is to provide a personal interpretation and overview of some established and emerging trends and concerns within digital cartography.

-Digital cartography refers to the fast-growing subdiscipline concerned with the use of information technology in the making and use of maps.
-The texts by Monmonier6, Carter7 and Burrough8 provide helpful introductions to some established trends within this subdiscipline.
+Digital cartography refers to the fast-growing sub-discipline concerned with the use of Information Technology in the making and use of maps.
+The texts by Monmonier (1982), Carter (1984) and Burrough (1986) provide helpful introductions to some established trends within this sub-discipline.
 In the early days, cartographers were mainly concerned with using computer technology to automate map production.
-Tomlinson Associates, as reported on p 154 of a UK government publication9, defined automated cartography as the use of computerbased systems for the more efficient production of maps.
-This involves the replacement of various types of manual activity, such as scaling, editing, colour separation, symbolization and typesetting, by computer processes.
-According to Morrison2, the US Weather Service began to automate the plotting of daily weather maps in 1960, and the Oxford System for Automated Cartography was demonstrated in 196410.
-This early preoccupation with automated cartography, which stimulated a series of international Auto Carto conferences (see, for example, Blakemore11), is now just one of many pursuits within digital cartography, as explained later.
+Tomlinson Associates (DoE, 1987, p 154) defined automated cartography as the use of computer-based systems for the more efficient production of maps.
+This involves the replacement of various types of manual activity, such as scaling, editing, colour separation, symbolisation and typesetting, by computer processes.
+According to Morrison (1986), the U S Weather Service began to automate the plotting of daily weather maps in 1960 and the Oxford System for Automated Cartography was demonstrated in 1964 (Bickmore, 1964).
+This early preoccupation with automated cartography, which stimulated a series of international Auto Carto conferences (see for example Blakemore (1986)), is now just one of many pursuits within digital cartography, as explained later.

-In the following section, the traditional functions, essential properties, and two main types of maps are considered; this is useful for understanding the divergent trends within digital cartography, as described in later sections.
+In the following section, the traditional functions, essential properties and two main types of maps are considered; this is useful for understanding the divergent trends within digital cartography, as described in later sections.
 The section on established trends begins with a brief description of early and more recent developments in visual mapping.
-It then introduces the concept of the digital map, some notable achievements within digital mapping, the use of digital maps within information systems that are not reliant upon graphic displays and some of the achievements and outstanding problems in the automated production of both digital and visual maps.
-The section on emerging trends considers the implications of advances in scientific visualization, visual computing and geographical information systems (GIS).
-The paper concludes by stressing that digital cartography provides the core of many (geo)graphical information systems.
+It then introduces the concept of the digital map, some notable achievements within digital mapping, the use of digital maps within information systems which are not reliant upon graphic displays and some of the achievements and outstanding problems in the automated production of both digital and visual maps.
+The section on emerging trends considers the implications of advances in scientific visualization, visual computing and Geographical Information Systems.
+The paper concludes by stressing that digital cartography provides the core of many (Geo)graphical information systems.

-MAPS
+2. MAPS